 One of my favorite places for a kids’ hike in Sun Canyon is Wagner Basin.

-The beginning of the trail parallels massive limestone walls adorned with faded pictographs from Indigenous People.
+The beginning of the trail parallels massive limestone walls adorned with faded pictographs from Indigenous peoples.
 Roughly a half-mile along the trail is the “skull tree” where local artists display wildlife images painted on deer skulls, and a picnic table in the grove in this lovely rest spot, with hats off to whoever packed it back there.

-From there, the best direction to go is toward the saddle below the majestic Castle Reef gaining over 1000-feet in roughly 2.5-miles, topping at 5500-feet.
+From there, the best direction to go is toward the saddle below the majestic Castle Reef, gaining over 1000 feet in roughly 2.5 miles, topping at 5500 feet.
 It’s like an Easter egg hunt with a cardio aspect, and looking closely at rocks is a good reason to catch your breath.
 The hike can pay off with excellent examples of horned coral.

-Bob Marshall Wilderness
+2. Bob Marshall Wilderness

 North of Sun Canyon, approximately 23 miles as the raven flies, are more exceptional fossil finds along spectacular hikes.
 Located within the Bob Marshall Wilderness, Our Lake is a combination of beautiful scenery and an alpine lake known for excellent fishing, all combined with a myriad of fossils.
 Along the 3.5-mile hike, gaining 1500 feet to the lake that sits at 7300 feet, there’s a prominent limestone section where fossils are frequently spotted within the rocks.